March 19th 2014

 Humanity had achieved adolescence and taken fledgling steps off our homeworld.
 The planet of Mars had finally been terraformed.
 Senator Stephen Nguyen had finished his speech and unveiled the Memorial.

 Those in attendance were simply enjoying the party as night fell across the surface of Mars.
-The Roommates’ “What It Was,” in the early stages of its meteoric rise in popularity, was playing over the system as the celebration continued.
+The Antidotes’ “What It Was,” in the early stages of its meteoric rise in popularity, was playing over the system as the celebration continued.

 It was a night of a tremendous Human accomplishment.
 It was about to be a night of two.